juliepoulain/phase-1-project-bartender-app/README.md

 # Api
 Bartender Buddy uses TheCocktailDB API to access Photo's, Ingredients, recipe, and drinks names.TheCocktailDB is a free easy to use public API.

-API information can be found on https://www.thecocktaildb.com/api.php
+API information can be found on "API""
 # License
 This project is licensed under the MIT License